squid-cache/squid-cache.github.io/ConfigExamples/Strange/TorifiedSquid.rst

 == Overview ==

 The idea of this configuration firstly was described in 2011 [[https://habrahabr.ru/sandbox/38914/|here]].
 However, original configuration was excessive in some places, and it has a serious drawback - it worked incorrectly with HTTPS traffic.
-After some experiments, correct configuration has been created, which is more than two years of successfully operating in a productive server with Squid 3.5.
-This configuration can also be used with Squid 4.0.
+After some experiments, correct configuration has been created, which is more than two years of successfully operating in a productive server with [[Squid-3.5]].
+This configuration can also be used with [[Squid-4]].

  . {i} Note: We are required to use Privoxy as intermediate proxy, because of Tor is SOCKS, not HTTP proxy, and cannot be directly chained with Squid.